antonbalucha/the-framework/README.md

 * if you wish to build and run tests after build:
    * ```mvn clean -Pprod resources:resources resources:testResources install -Dmaven.test.skip=false```

+When you build The Framework you may deploy it on Apache Tomcat and start it.

+## Learn, how to use The Framework

+Maybe later I will write or describe more detailly structure of The Framework, but for now, you can learn very easily The Framework by yourself - by debugging.
+In directory [the-framework/framework/postman-collection](https://github.com/antonbalucha/the-framework/tree/master/framework/postman-collection) is present Postman collection.
+You import it into your Postman and choose the web API you want to test/learn on it.
+Then you find annotation of selected API you want to test in Java source code and appropriate methods mark as breakpoint.
+When you send request via Postman, your IDE should start with debugging and you can see by which classes and methods flow runs.

+# In conclusion

 ## License

 I provide this project under [Apache License 2.0](https://github.com/antonbalucha/the-framework/blob/master/LICENSE).